bartaldavid/internship-calendar-task/README.md

    - You can create as many componens as you need

-   - You can only use included libraries: Tailwind, Luxon and Melt UI
+   - You can only use included libraries: Tailwind, Luxon, Lucide (icons) and Melt UI

 5. Once finished, zip the src folder and upload it to Notion